 Cost may be especially important if you want to install more than one of these types of showers in your home.
 Read more about the pros and cons of quartz showers here.

-Typically one shower enclosure is needed in the master bedroom and the rooms of other family members or all the bathrooms in your home, including the guest bathroom.
+Typically, one shower enclosure is needed in the master bedroom and the rooms of other family members or all the bathrooms in your home, including the guest bathroom.

-Is Cultured Marble Good for a Shower?
+Is Engineered Marble Good for a Shower?

 Cultured marble will dry quickly because of its non-porous nature.
 Any spills or excess liquid can easily be mopped up.
 It is also mold and mildew-resistant.

-Problems with Cultured Marble Showers
+Problems with Cultured Stone Showers

 Be aware of the following problems with cultured marble showers: